Angels Fall First (video game)

-Angels Fall First is a first-person multiplayer shooter by British studio Strangely Interactive, combining game-play elements of traditional squad-based shooters with space combat games, with a particular focus on the ability to pilot and crew capital ships, which also serve as infantry combat settings themselves.
-Previously a mod of Epic Games' first-person shooter Unreal Tournament 3 and referred to as Angels Fall First: Planetstorm, the game has since been moved to the Unreal Development Kit and was released on Steam Early Access on 10 October 2015 with its current title.
+Angels Fall First is a science fiction first-person multiplayer shooter by British studio Strangely Interactive.
+It combines gameplay elements of traditional squad-based shooters with space combat games, with a particular focus on the ability to pilot and crew capital ships, which also serve as infantry combat settings themselves.
+Originally a mod of Epic Games' first-person shooter Unreal Tournament 3 and referred to as Angels Fall First: Planetstorm, the project was later moved to the Unreal Development Kit to be developed as a stand-alone game.
+It released on Steam on 11 July 2026.

-Plot and Setting

-Angels Fall First is set in a science fiction universe.
-The game takes place during a period called the Second Antarean War between the Antarean Empire and the United League of Planets, an alliance of several stellar states.